soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 On this page, you have several options:
 - Navigate directly to an investigation (click an Investigation ID).
-- Apply filters to the Investigation State, Status, Time, or a combination of all, to get a filtered list of your choosing.
+- Apply filters to the Investigation State, Status, Time, or a combination of all, to get a filtered list.
 - Export the data to a CSV file.

 ### Navigating from alerts to investigations